mollybanks/A1-mollybanks/instructions.md

 Please spend **ten minutes** or more scanning all the chapters in D'lgnazio & Klein (2020).
 You will find many different types of data visualizations.
 Some types will be quite familiar to you - see, for example, the bar charts in chapter 6.
 Others might be new or unusual, such as the iceberg in chapter 7.

 ### 2 Find Two Data Visualizations on the Internet
-Browse the web and find two data visualizations that are **meaningful** to you.
+Browse the web and find a data visualization that is **meaningful** to you.
 You might start, for example, at the [*New York Times*](http://nytimes.com) or [*Washington Post*](https://www.washingtonpost.com/) or other news source.
-That said, any scientific, cultural, government, or commercial institution website in the U.S. or beyond is just fine.
+Or, you might browse a scientific or cultural journal or website.
+You should chose a visualization that was created for a specific purpose and that is credible.

+Best practice: Try to find several visualizations that are appealing to you.
+Then, examine each one careful and select the one that is most **meaningful** to you.

 As you consider possible data visualizations, consider the following questions, which come from  D'lgnazio & Klein (2020, chap.
 1):
 1. **Who**: Who or what institution produced the visualization?